 Due to the nature of our cohort model, in which learning is a function of community, participants are not able to register for single classes.
 Instead, students enroll in a full degree or certificate program, in which course content is presented throughout an established number of live class meetings.
 Specific course requirements vary by program.
 Our certificate programs also allow students to participate in weekend seminars and earn 6-12 graduate credits, depending on the program, that may be applied toward a master’s degree.
 For more information, please contact Admissions.

-Integrative Health and Healing, Writing and Oral Traditions, and Learning and Thinking classes meet once a month on the weekend, with additional sessions as required by each program.
+Integrative Health and Healing and Learning and Thinking classes meet once a month on the weekend, with additional sessions as required by each program.
 Weekend sessions typically comprise a Friday evening, from 5 to 9 p.m., and Saturday, from 9 a.m. to 5 p.m.

-Consciousness Studies and Transpersonal Psychology and Organizational Leadership meet every three months for a three day weekend, Friday, Saturday and Sunday from 9 am - 5 or 6pm.
+Consciousness Studies and Transpersonal Psychology meet every three months for a three day weekend, Friday, Saturday and Sunday from 9 am - 5 or 6pm.